-So, why the asterisk?
+So, why the asterisk after "traditional"?

 I add a tablespoon of capers.
 GASP!
 You're FIRED!
 Seriously: I can almost guarantee you that NOBODY will be able to put their finger on the source of the briny, piquant awesomeness conferred by this addition.